 To order a magazine, please use the PayPal button below:

 We’ll post your magazine out to you first class.

 How often will it be published?

 It’s a bimonthly magazine, so it’ll be out every two months.
-The third issue is out in March.
+The fourth issue is out in May.

 I want to advertise or be involved in the next issue – who do I contact?

 If you’d like to find out a bit more about advertising in the next issue, please email email@example.com.
 We’re also looking for editorial contributors for the next issue.